 c.
 There must he a quorum of seven members attending the meeting and representing at least three associations.
 Member associations must be represented at one management committee meeting per school year as a minimum.

 e.
-If required, an Officers' Meeting shall he called by the General Secretary in the months when no Management Committee Meeting has been scheduled.
+If required, an Officers' Meeting shall he called by the Meetings and Administrations Coordinator in the months when no Management Committee Meeting has been scheduled.

-The Officers are empowered to make any decisions but the General Secretary must report all business to the next Management Committee Meeting when any decision may be called to question.
+The Officers are empowered to make any decisions but the Primary and Secondary Liaison Officers must report all business to the next Management Committee Meeting when any decision may be called to question.

 10 ANNUAL GENERAL MEETING